 “Mandela was an incredibly disciplined person.
 Introducing this one fact into your life is the first step to becoming an effective leader.
 We need self-discipline to maintain a strong backbone.
 It’s not easy.
 Consider how difficult it is to keep a new year’s resolution beyond a few weeks.
 Once you’ve mastered self-discipline, it’s time to practice physical, intellectual, practical, social, cultural and emotional intelligence, as you would do by going to a gym to exercise.

 A good question to ask yourself is: “Do I control my emotions, or do they control me?”
 While in prison, Mandela had the intellectual capacity to realize that his anger was sabotaging his higher purpose and he disciplined himself to manage it.
 Some may think this approach can produce a sterile, robotic leader, but importantly, Mandela never lost his heart.
 Forgiveness and an ability to feel the pain of conflicting parties created an empathy that allowed universal humanity to shine through – an African concept known as “Ubuntu” or oneness.
+His demonstration of empathy was so profound, that people, companies and governments felt the need to emulate and honor it.
+Oprah Winfrey established the Leadership Academy for Girls in 2007 and The Canadian government donated R25 million to the Nelson Mandela Children’s hospital four years after his death.
+Leading example is always the best approach.

 The challenges of the 21st Century will not be met by focusing on the borders of a country or obsessing over sovereign states when we’re facing human threats such as climate change, nuclear war and cyber threats.
 These challenges threaten humanity across borders and don’t recognize boundaries.